It's the law of the land....

 This was the final of The Temptations/Norman Whitfield's seven "psychedelic soul" albums, dating back to 1969, and so good they had all been too.
 On this one, Whitfield let us creative juices run wild.
-There are only six tracks on the album, including the magnificent title track, running at fourteen minutes of heavily orchestrated, hugely atmospheric, immaculately played funky, conscious soul.
+There are only six tracks on the album, including the magnificent Masterpiece, running at fourteen minutes of heavily orchestrated, hugely atmospheric, immaculately played funky, conscious soul.
 It is a magnificent piece of work.

 1. Hey Girl (I Like Your Style)

 5. Plastic Man

 Hey Girl (I Like Your Style) opens the album with a sweet piece of melodic soul, before we get the majesty of Masterpiece.
 It is crammed full of brooding funk, cynical, socially aware lyrics and huge, sweeping orchestral runs.
 The whole thing, indeed the album, comes over as a sort of Whitfield solo, instrumental album, with The Temptations enhancing it with occasional vocals.
 The bass and percussion are sumptuous on this track, as they are throughout the album, it has to be said.
 Instrumentally, it certainly is a masterpiece.
 There wasn't really anywhere else the group could go after this, other than "back to basics".
 This was a high point in soul creativity, up there with any of the great rock or prog rock creations from the same period.